ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13001/overview.md

     * One relay isolated output
     * One opto-couple isolated input
     * The input supports wet contact(default mode) or dry contact
-    * The isolation between internal and external is up to 2500 VDC
+    * The isolation between internal and external is up to 2500&nbsp;VDC
-    * The output of relay supports 30 VDC/2 A rating
+    * The output of relay supports 30&nbsp;VDC/2&nbsp;A rating
-    * The input of opto-couple supports 12-24 V
+    * The input of opto-couple supports 12-24&nbsp;V
     * Chipset: HONGFA HF46F

 * **Size**
-    * 25 x 35 mm
+    * 25 x 35&nbsp;mm

 ## Prerequisites